Stamates/tkinter/readme.md

     * Right click on canvas
         * On open area - menu for selecting shapes to draw and a delete all shapes option
         * On shape - menu for editing the current shapes fill, outline, or dimensions and option to delete selected shape

-__Note:__ All shapes are created based on default dimensions and can be edited to change size.